 If you know the course for your next enduro is a sandy, loose mess of a descent, these tires might be a great choice.
 The way this tire tracks through loose terrain could be the ticket to making up precious seconds, while the rest of the field fumbles through blown-out corners.
 You'll also get tons of traction for ripping down virgin mountainsides as seems to be en vogue these days.
 Finally, if you spend an inordinate amount of time climbing up very loose fire roads to access downhills, this tire will keep that rear wheel planted beneath you, saving energy for the fun part.
 If you live in Southern California, check this tire out.

 Depending on the type of riding you do, this could be a great value in a pretty aggressive, loose terrain, kinda bad weather tire.
 We just think it would spend far too much time hanging in the garage than hanging around our rims.
 For as good as this tire was in sand and loose terrain, it let us down in too many other areas.
 If all we were doing was pushing our bike up spines in Virgin, UT and pointing it down sandy, gravely mountains, then yeah, we'd ride this tire all the time.
 But for the variety of terrain encountered during the course of any ride or enduro race, we could find better performance cheaper.
-The Specialized tires are a ten spot cheaper and even the Editors' Choice Maxxis DHF is only eight bucks more.
+The Specialized tires are a ten spot cheaper and even the Editors' Choice Maxxis Minion DHF is only eight bucks more.

 The Wild Grip'r tire from Michelin has a tall, aggressive tread pattern that performed quite nicely in the dry and loose pumice soils at Mammoth Mountain Bike Park.

 In the dry and loose terrain, this tire absolutely slayed it.
-However, it was not nearly as adept at all terrains.
+However, it was not nearly as adept at all other conditions.
 We found ourselves raging loose descents, but holding back when a technical spine of rock demanded precision handling and no-slip grip.
 Wooden features were approached with caution and after repeated folding of the cornering knobs, we eased up on the pressure around berms.
 If your preferred terrain is straight fall-line bombing over loose terrain, then this tire has your name written all over it.